Flaconi/phpcs-coding-standard/README.md

 ### Choose which sniffs to run

-Mention Slevomat Coding Standard in your project's `ruleset.xml`:
+Mention Flaconi Coding Standard in your project's `ruleset.xml`:

 ```xml
 <?xml version="1.0"?>